 Memory errors

-Friday 9 January 2004This is close to 21 years old.
+Friday 9 January 2004This is almost 21 years old.
 Be careful.

 Something to keep in mind: if a program seems to run out of memory, it may not be a memory leak.
 It may be that you have one gigantic allocation larger than memory.